syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 INFO    Starting workers        {"controller": "website", "controllerGroup": "kubecon.my.domain", "controllerKind": "Website", "worker count": 1}
 ```

-This is the starting of the controller process, but `Reconcile` will only run and print your log line when a `Website` Resource is created.
+This is the starting of the controller process.
+You have not yet seen the log line since `Reconcile` will only run and print the log line when a `Website` Resource event occurs.

-👀 Request a website
+👀 Request a new Website
 ==============

-In the `K8s Shell` tab, request a Custom Resource of type `Website`.
-It is easiest to use the generated sample file available in the `Code editor` tab under `./config/samples/kubecon_v1beta1_website.yaml`.
+In the `K8s Shell` tab, request a Custom Resource of type `Website` using the Kubebuilder generated sample file.
+To see this file, look in the `Code editor` tab under `./config/samples/kubecon_v1beta1_website.yaml`.

-To use this file, apply it to the Kubernetes cluster with:
+Apply the sample file to the Kubernetes cluster with:

 ```
 kubectl apply \
   --filename ./config/samples/kubecon_v1beta1_website.yaml
 ```

-Once this is applied, return to the `Run Shell` tab and have a look for your log output:
+Once applied, return to the `Run Shell` tab and have a look for your log output:

 ```
 INFO    Hello from your new website reconciler! ...
 ```

-Any time you interact with your Website resources and trigger an event, you will see another printing of the log line from your application.
+Any time you interact with your Website resources a new event triggers.
+And each event will print the log line from your application.

-In order to progress, have one (and only one) Website resource in your cluster before pressing the `Check` button.
+> 💡You are welcome to play with the resource now.
+But in order to progress, have one (and only one) Website resource in your cluster before pressing the `Check` button.
 This will set you up for success on future challenges.

 📕 Summary
 ==============

-Congratulations, you have officially triggered a Website reconciliation by requesting a Website resource!
+Congratulations, you have triggered a Website reconciliation by requesting a Website resource!

 Next up, you will look at how to change the CRD fields and use these custom fields in your controller reconciliation.